LEAGUE7QC/LEAGUE7QC.github.io/docs/season/02/rules-format.md

 - Most relaxed roster regulations.

 ### 3.2 Division Assignment
-- Teams will be assigned to divisions based on a combination of previous performance and/or estimated roster skill level:
+- Teams will be assigned to divisions based on previous performance and estimated roster skill level based on player/role MMR at the time of initial roster submission.
+Significant roster changes after registration close may trigger a Staff-led reassessment of division placement to preserve competitive balance.:
 - - Existing teams retaining most of their players from Season 1 will be assigned to divisions based on their previous standings.
 - - Existing teams with at least half of the roster being new to the team will be assigned based on a combination of the team's previous standings and the estimated skill level (based on player/role MMR) of that team's roster.
 - - New teams will be assigned based on the estimated skill level (based on player/role MMR) of that team's roster.